digitalave/digitalave-old-site.github.io/_posts/2019-12-02-site_domain_filtering_using pfblocker_on_pfsense.md

 .googleusercontent.com
 ```

-In TLD Exclusion List : Don't change
+* In TLD Exclusion List : Don't change
-In TLD Blacklist : Don't change
+* In TLD Blacklist : Don't change
-In TLD Whitelist : Don't change
+* In TLD Whitelist : Don't change

 Click on the Save button once all field are filling

-STEP 05: Configure DNSBL Feeds
+### STEP 05: Configure DNSBL Feeds

 To configure DNSBL feeds, go to Firewall > pfBlockerNG > DNSBL > DNSBL Feeds

 Click on + Add button

-Go to  this URL and add prefered lists.
+Go to  this URL and add preferred lists.

 <a href="https://github.com/StevenBlack/hosts" target="_blank">https://github.com/StevenBlack/hosts</a>

-In DNSBL Feeds section, fill the following fields:
+**In DNSBL Feeds section, fill the following fields:**

-DNS GROUP Name: Enter DNSBlockListGroup
+* DNS GROUP Name: Enter DNSBlockListGroup
-Description: Enter DNS Block list
+* Description: Enter DNS Block list
-DNSBL Settings – These are the actual lists
+* DNSBL Settings – These are the actual lists
-State – Whether that source is used or not and how it is obtained
+* State – Whether that source is used or not and how it is obtained
-Source – The link/source of the DNS Black List
+* Source – The link/source of the DNS Black List
-Header/Label – User choice; no special characters
+* Header/Label – User choice; no special characters
-List Action – Set to Unbound
+* List Action – Set to Unbound
-Update Frequency – How often the list should be updated
+* Update Frequency – How often the list should be updated

 <img src="/images/pfBlocker-pfsense/13.png" width="100%">